P-Seebauer/multiple-cursors.el/README.md

 - If you would like to keep the global bindings clean, and get custom keybindings when the region is active, you can try [region-bindings-mode](https://github.com/fgallina/region-bindings-mode).

+- Use `(define-key mc/keymap …)` for `mc/cycle-at-once` and `mc/stop-cycle-at-once`.
+Thus the bindings will only be active in multiple-cursors-mode.

 BTW, I highly recommend adding `mc/mark-next-like-this` to a key binding that's right next to the key for `er/expand-region`.